IPGP/gnss_run_ovs/README.md

-# gnss_run_ovs
+# gnssposflow
-Frontend shell programs to run GNSS processing
+Frontend shell programs to run GNSS processing.
+Written initially for volcano deformation monitoring, but designed to be polyvalent and ready-to-use.

 ## gnss_run_gipsyx
 Simple bash scripts to run JPL/GipsyX software and produce routine automatic PPP daily solutions from GNSS observation archives.